Love Bombs - aka Grants, Cash Gifts, Scholarships - For Brave Cancer Slayers

 Committee Transparency

-The Love Bombs committee is comprised of women who received their very own invitation to the cancer club and walked unique paths of survivorship and active treatment.
+The Love Bombs committee is comprised of women who received their very own invitation to the cancer club and walk unique paths of survivorship and active treatment.

 Dr. Cindy Blackwell (Cancer class ‘15)